con-f-use/usbpicrestter/README.md

 costs).
 The firmware can be compiled with the XC8 compiler via the [MPLAB IDE](http://www.microchip.com/pagehandler/en-us/family/mplabx/).
 Both tools should be free as in free beer.
 The layout was intended to be home etched (single sided).
-The PIC10F200 can be had on Aliexpress for under 20 c ents.
+The PIC10F200 can be had on Aliexpress for under 20 cents.